Anatomy of a Powerful, Paged Testimony

 Writing is Never Arbitrary Especially on a Paged Testimony

 Every word on the page is a choice.
-Unlike oral witness, which can fade with memory, a written—or “paged”—testimony becomes a permanent record, often outliving its author.
-This permanence gives the written testimony both gravity and responsibility.
-Writing cannot help but perform, and this makes the task of writing a truly Christian testimony both beautiful and complex.
-So how do we write a testimony that is powerful in spirit and truth?
+Unlike oral witness, which can fade with memory, a written, or “paged” testimony becomes a permanent record that often outlives its author.
+Writing cannot help but perform, and this gives the task of writing a Christian testimony gravity and responsibility.
+So how do we write a powerful testimony?

 When Christians Can Be Unchristian in their Written Witness

-Some written testimonies undermine the gospel in at least three ways: self-glorification, exclusion, and judgment.
+Written testimonies may undermine the gospel in at least three ways: through self-glorification, through exclusion, and through judgment.

 Self-Glorification

 Some testimonies become polished performances.
 Triumphs are overstated, weaknesses minimized, and the storyteller becomes the hero.
-God fades into the background—a divine helper rather than the Redeemer.
-In these cases, salvation is reduced to a personal achievement rather than a gift of grace.
-A paged testimony should instead spotlight God’s redemptive power, not the believer’s spiritual résumé.
+God fades into the background, a divine helper rather than the Redeemer.
+Salvation is reduced to a personal achievement rather than a gift of grace.
+Instead of God’s redemptive power, the spotlight falls on the believer’s spiritual résumé, carefully arranged and brightly lit.

 Exclusion and Othering

-When testimonies adopt a tone of spiritual superiority—labeling others as “backsliders,” “real Christians,” or “immature believers”—they alienate rather than invite.
-These stories build fences rather than bridges, creating distance where the gospel calls for unity.
-A paged testimony must extend grace, inviting all readers to the shared journey of faith rather than sorting them into categories of worthiness.
+A tone of spiritual superiority, labels such as “backsliders,” “real Christians,” or “immature believers” alienate rather than invite.
+These testimonies will build fences rather than bridges, create distance rather than unity.
+A paged testimony extends grace, inviting readers to the shared journey of faith without sorting them into categories of worthiness.

 Judgmental Tone